 When is the best time to visit Shoshone Falls

 Late spring is the best time to see Shoshone Falls at its fullest.
 As the snow starts to melt in the Rockies in March, the flow of the waterfall increases considerably and can reach 20,000 cubic feet per second.
 The roaring falls with foaming water can be observed throughout May and early June.
 In the summer, water from the Snake River is diverted to be used for irrigation of nearby farm fields so the volume tends to be half as big as in the spring.
-During the late summer and fall months, the waterfall is the least impressive or even can go dry, depending on the rainfall.
+During the late summer and fall months, the waterfall is the least impressive and can even go dry, depending on the rainfall.

 Things to do at Shoshone Falls